CloudSlang/docs/cloudslang_dsl_reference.rst

 Adding a New Java Action
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To add a new Java action:
+To add a new Java python_action:

   - `Write an annotated Java method <#write-an-annotated-java-method>`__
   - `Package the method in a Jar <#package-the-method-in-a-jar>`__